 The Belvedere Road Workhouse

-In 1880, construction began of a new larger workhouse to accommodate 550 inmates at a site to the north-west of the town on the south side of Belvedere Road at Outwoods.
+In 1880, construction began of a new larger workhouse to accommodate 550 inmates at a site to the north-west of the town on the south side of Dallow Lane (later renamed Belvedere Road) at Outwoods.
 It was designed by JH Morton from South Shields and built by the Messrs.
 Walker and Slater of Derby.
 It cost £43,000 to build and was formally opened on 23rd October, 1884, by Chairman of the Board of Guardians, Major Bindley.
 The site location and layout are shown on the 1901 map below.